jianxiaoguo/website/content/en/docs/managing-workflow/platform-monitoring.md

 ---
 title:  Platform Monitoring
 linkTitle: Platform Monitoring
-description: Platform monitoring to your apps to spot issues in advance and respond to incidents quickly.
+description: Add platform monitoring to your apps to spot issues in advance and respond to incidents quickly.

 weight: 5
 ---